EssayOperator playbook

 Most SMB inventory tools use a primitive heuristic called the min/max method — set a minimum, set a maximum, reorder when below minimum.
 This is the procurement equivalent of using a thermometer to predict next week's weather.
 It does not handle intermittent demand (items sold infrequently), erratic demand (items sold in clumps), lumpy demand (both), or seasonality.
 It does not distinguish between the cup of soup that sells thirty times a day and the specialty bitter that sells four times a month.
 It treats both with the same bluntness.

 The forecasting literature has solved this.
 The Syntetos–Boylan Approximation, published in 2005, is a bias-corrected variant of Croston's method that handles intermittent demand with statistical rigor.
 The SBC framework (Syntetos, Boylan, Croston) classifies demand into four regimes — smooth, intermittent, erratic, lumpy — using two parameters: average demand interval (ADI) and squared coefficient of variation (CV²).
 For each regime, a different forecast and safety-stock model applies.
-This is undergraduate-level operations research.
-It has been deployed in Walmart's distribution centers for thirty years.
-It has never, until now, been deployed in a sandwich shop.
+This is established operations research.
+It has long been available to large operators, but rarely reached the sandwich shop, boutique, small grocer, or repair counter.

 The reason is compute and consumption data, not algorithms.
-The math is trivial; the inputs were not.
-With both now available at the SMB tier, statistical forecasting becomes a default, not a luxury.
-A safety-stock calculation that correctly accounts for demand volatility, lead-time variability, and service-level targets can replace the operator's gut feel without any operator effort.
-The cost of being wrong drops by an order of magnitude.
+The math is accessible; the inputs were not.
+With both now available at the SMB tier, statistical forecasting can become a default, not a luxury.
+A safety-stock calculation that accounts for demand volatility, lead-time variability, and service-level targets can reduce reliance on gut feel without adding operator effort.
+The cost of large ordering mistakes falls.

 4. The cost of being wrong